Arts & Culture in Elk Grove

 Sign up to receive the latest local tips, event news, and special deals in Elk Grove.

-More InfoElk Grove is excited to present its first-ever mural festival, Paint the Grove, taking place June 1–6, 2026 along Historic Main Street Elk Grove, in partnership with Talking Walls.
+More InfoElk Grove presented its first-ever mural festival, Paint the Grove, from June 1–6, 2026 along Historic Main Street Elk Grove, in partnership with Talking Walls.

-This weeklong celebration transforms Elk Grove into an open-air art gallery, where stunning large-scale murals come to life and everyday streets are reimagined through vibrant, interactive art experiences.
-Visitors can explore, take photos, and immerse themselves in creativity while supporting local businesses and discovering Elk Grove’s thriving downtown scene.
+This weeklong celebration transformed Elk Grove into an open-air art gallery, where stunning large-scale murals came to life and everyday streets were reimagined through vibrant, interactive art experiences.
+Visitors explored, took photos, and immersed themselves in creativity while supporting local businesses and discovering Elk Grove’s thriving downtown scene.

-Paint the Grove blends art, culture, and community, making it the perfect destination for families, art lovers, and travelers seeking unique experiences in the Sacramento region.
-Don’t miss your chance to see Elk Grove come alive with color, creativity, and culture!
+Paint the Grove blended art, culture, and community, creating a memorable destination for families, art lovers, and travelers seeking unique experiences in the Sacramento region.

-Paint the Grove is brought to life through the expertise of Talking Walls, a nationally recognized mural production and curatorial team known for transforming cities into vibrant, story-driven works of art.
+Paint the Grove was brought to life through the expertise of Talking Walls, a nationally recognized mural production and curatorial team known for transforming cities into vibrant, story-driven works of art.

-With years of experience producing large-scale mural festivals across the country, Talking Walls leads the artistic direction of Paint the Grove by selecting a diverse roster of local, national, and international artists to shaping the themes and visual narratives that define the event.
-Their approach goes beyond simply placing art on walls–it’s about creating meaningful connections between artists, spaces, and the community.
+With years of experience producing large-scale mural festivals across the country, Talking Walls led the artistic direction of Paint the Grove by selecting a diverse roster of local, national, and international artists and shaping the themes and visual narratives that defined the event.
+Their approach went beyond simply placing art on walls–it focused on creating meaningful connections between artists, spaces, and the community.

-Rooted in collaboration and community engagement, the curatorial process emphasizes storytelling, cultural representation, and artistic authenticity.
-By prioritizing artist voice while fostering local input, the curators of Paint the Grove are not only shaping a visually stunning event, but also laying the foundation for a lasting public art legacy in Elk Grove.
+Rooted in collaboration and community engagement, the curatorial process emphasized storytelling, cultural representation, and artistic authenticity.
+By prioritizing artist voice while fostering local input, the curators of Paint the Grove not only shaped a visually stunning event, but also helped establish a lasting public art legacy in Elk Grove that will continue to inspire for years to come.

 Naomi Haverland is a mural artist based in Orlando Florida, creating vibrant, whimsical work rooted in realism and illusion.
 With a background in 3D chalk art and over 20 years of experience, she brings a sense of play, texture, and curiosity to her large-scale paintings.